 The Kyrgyz Ala-Too (Кыргыз Ала-Тоосу, also Kyrgyz Alatau, Kyrgyz Range) is a large range in the northern Tien Shan mountains.
 The range is situated just south of the capital city of Bishkek and the views from the city itself are stunning and form a backdrop that is unique in the world.
 The Kyrgyz Ala-Too range stretches for a total length of 454 km from the west end of Issyk-Kul to the town of Taraz in Kazakhstan.
 It runs in an east-west direction, separating into the Chuy, Kochkor, Suusamyr and Talas valleys.
 The western part of Kyrgyz Ala-Too serves as a natural border between Kyrgyzstan and Kazakhstan.
 The range’s highest mountain is Alamyudyun Peak at 4855 m.

-The mountains are divided by several river valleys and there is a great variety of landscape.
+The mountains are divided by several river valleys and there is a great variety of landscapes.
 There are hollows with semi-desert landscapes, alpine peaks, narrow river canyons and broad valleys, highland tundra and deep natural limestone gorges, open steppes, permanent snow and glaciers and tracts of forest, as well as a multitude of lakes, wild rivers and waterfalls.
 Forests of larch, cedar, spruce and pine (but very few deciduous trees) cover more than a half of the mountain territory.

 Many threatened animal and plant species, a great number of them endemic, are present in the area with a recent count showing at least 70 mammal, 376 bird, 44 fish species and over 3000 insect species.

 The Kyrgyz people are descendants of several different nomadic Turkish ethnic groups in Central Asia and were first mentioned in writing in 201 BC.
 Kyrgyzstan is one of the active members of the Turkic Council and the TÜRKSOY community.
 Kyrgyzstan's history is one of Turkish and Mongol, and more recently Soviet and Russian domination.
-Independence from the Soviet Union was declared on 31 August 1991 and Kyrgyzstan became, and has stayed, a unitary parliamentary republic.
+Independence from the Soviet Union was declared on 31 August 1991 and Kyrgyzstan became, and has stayed, a very stable unitary parliamentary republic.

 On this expedition our main partner is the German conservation organisation NABU (Naturschutzbund = nature conservation alliance).
 Founded in 1899, NABU is one of the oldest and largest environment associations in Germany.
-The association encompasses more than 450,000 members and sponsors, who commit themselves to the conservation of threatened habitats, flora and fauna, to climate protection and energy policy.
+The association encompasses more than half a million members and sponsors, who commit themselves to the conservation of threatened habitats, flora and fauna, to climate protection and energy policy.
 In Kyrgyzstan, NABU, in cooperation with the Kyrgyz government, is implementing a programme to conserve the snow leopard through a twin approach of research and the prevention of illegal hunting and trade of the endangered species.
 Biosphere Expeditions assists NABU in these activities.